ylhua/ylhua.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Yanling Hua.
-I am a second-year (2023~2025) Master's student in the Faculty of Engineering at Lund University.
-My major is virtual reality and augmented reality (VR/AR).
+Hi, this is Yanling Hua, a second-year Master's student at Lund University, specializing in Virtual Reality and Augmented Reality (VR/AR).

 I’m passionate about **Extended Reality (XR)** and **Generative AI**, with a focus on designing accessible, personalized, and immersive experiences.